Cookies on the Gambling Commission website

 Continuous improvement of statistics

-The COVID-19 pandemic and subsequent school closures in 2020 and 2021 meant that the Young People and Gambling survey couldn’t go ahead as usual.
+The coronavirus (COVID-19) pandemic and subsequent school closures in 2020 and 2021 meant that the Young People and Gambling survey couldn’t go ahead as usual.
 However, this provided us with a great opportunity to reflect on the way we carry out our research with young people and to put in place improvements for the future.
 The development work we carried out made a number of recommendations to change the questionnaire where responses indicated that questions were not well understood or were at the risk of becoming outdated.
 View the full details of the work conducted in 2021.

 During this enforced hiatus we also spent time uploading the 2011 to 2019 (inclusive) datasets from the Young People and Gambling Survey to the UK Data Archive so they are available for further analysis by other parties such as academia.
 We’ll continue to add to this each time we publish new data from the survey.
 As part of our commitment to continuous improvement, we also had the 2019 Young People and Gambling report peer reviewed by the Government Statistical Service (GSS), with feedback being taken on board in the 2022 report.